What the hypothesis of an effective market is talking about and what it is not talking about.

 People who trade based on noise are readytrade, although objectively for them it would be better not to do this.
 Perhaps they take the noise, on the basis of which they make trading decisions, for information.
 Or maybe they just like to trade.

-With a sufficient number of "noise traders",the market can offset the costs of those who have information for trading.
-Most of the time a group of traders working with noise will lose money, and those who work with information will earn.
+With a sufficient number of tradersnoise», the market can compensate for the costs of those who have information to trade.
+Most of the time, the group of noise traders will lose money, while the information traders will make money.

-Noise, according to Black, “makes financial marketspossible. " Noise traders provide professional companies such as hedge funds with liquidity and are valuable counterparties against which they can trade.
-If we draw an analogy with poker, then those who trade on noise are “fish”.
-They make the game profitable for sharks, even if there is a rake (commission charged by a poker club from each bank).
-Ask any former poker player - as soon as the environment has become more competitive and inexperienced players are gone, poker has ceased to be so profitable as to continue to play.
+Noise, according to Black, «makes financialmarkets possible».
+Noise traders provide professional firms such as hedge funds with liquidity and are valuable counterparties against which they can trade.
+If we draw an analogy with poker, then those who trade on noise are “fish.”
+They make the game profitable for the sharks, even with the rake (the commission charged by the poker club for each pot).
+Ask any former poker player - once the environment became more competitive and unsophisticated players left, poker was no longer profitable enough to continue playing.

-Noise Theory Resolves “Apparent Impossibility”effective markets - Grossman and Stiglitz write about this.
-The existence of noise created by inexperienced traders creates a sufficient financial incentive for professional players to lay information in prices.
-So you can thank the simpletons who over-trade on BitMEX with an excessive leverage - they are the ones who compensate other market participants for allocating resources and finding relevant information.
+Noise theory resolves the «apparentimpossibility» efficient markets – Grossman and Stiglitz write about this.
+The existence of noise created by unsophisticated traders provides sufficient financial incentive for professional players to factor information into prices.
+So you can thank the suckers who overtrade on BitMEX with exorbitant leverage - they are the ones who compensate other market participants for allocating resources and discovering relevant information.

 If the GER is true in general, how do you explain cases where markets do not achieve equal supply and demand?